Splendid fairywren: Evolutionary history

 In his 1982 monograph, ornithologist Richard Schodde proposed a southern origin for the common ancestor of the superb and splendid fairywrens.
-At some time in the past it was split into southwestern (splendid) and southeastern (superb) enclaves.
+At some time in the past, it was split into south-western (splendid) and south-eastern (superb) enclaves.
 As the southwest was drier than the southeast, once conditions were more favourable, the splendid forms were more able to spread into inland areas.
-These split into at least three enclaves which subsequently evolved in isolation in the following drier glacial periods until the current more favourable climate saw them expand once again and interbreed where they overlap.
-This suggests the original split was only very recent as the forms had insufficient time to speciate.
+These split into at least three enclaves, which subsequently evolved in isolation in the following drier glacial periods until the current more favourable climate saw them expand once again and interbreed where they overlap.
+This suggests the original split was only very recent, as the forms had insufficient time to speciate.
 Further molecular studies may result in this hypothesis being modified.
-A 2017 genetic study using both mitochondrial and nuclear DNA found the ancestors of the superb and splendid fairywrens diverged from each other around 4 million years ago, and their common ancestor diverged around 7 million years ago from a lineage that gave rise to the white-shouldered, white-winged and red-backed fairywrens.
+A 2017 genetic study using both mitochondrial and nuclear DNA found the ancestors of the superb and splendid fairywrens diverged from each other around 4 million years ago, and their common ancestor diverged around 7 million years ago from a lineage that gave rise to the white-shouldered, white-winged, and red-backed fairywrens.